risi-kondor/GElib/python/docs/source/intro.rst

 GElib is a C++ library with a CUDA backend for performing certain operations related to the rotation group :math:`\mathrm{SO}(3)`.
-GElib is written by Risi Kondor at the University of Chicago and Erik H Thiede at the Flatiron Institute.
+GElib is developed by Risi Kondor at the University of Chicago.
 GElib is released under the
 `Mozilla public license v.2.0 <https://www.mozilla.org/en-US/MPL/2.0/>`_.